 Still called authoritarian management, this approach advocates a strict organization of human resources.

 The manager behaves like a true superior who gives orders to their subordinates.
-They explain clearly and precisely how they want the work to be done and expect employees to follow their instructions to the letter.
+They explain clearly and precisely how they want the work to be done and expect employees to follow their instructions in the letter.

 With directive management, the organizational structure is vertical and only results-oriented.
 The manager does not care about the opinion of employees and does not seek to gain their trust.